vegaup/.github/profile/README.md

 **What We Do**

-We develop tools to enhance your Debian experience:
+We develop tools and software to enhance your Linux experience:

+### Desktop environment and Tiling window manager
+Our main project is a new lightweight desktop environment that aims to feel different.

 ### Debian Configure Script

-Our main project is a Debian configure script that automates:
+Another project is a Debian configure script that automates:

 - Updating Debian packages
 - Installing popular applications